CMH Fellowships & Awards

 The Center of Military History conducts its evaluation of applicants on the basis of academic achievement, faculty recommendations, demonstrated writing ability, the relevance of the topic to U.S. Army history, and the nature and location of the proposed research.
 The awards are made on merit without regard to race, color, religion, sex, national origin, age, handicapping condition, marital status, or political affiliation.
 The Center notifies all applicants of the competition's outcome by 25 April 2025.

-The Colonel Charles Young Fellowship: General Information
+The Charles Young Fellowship: General Information

-3. A transcript covering academic work at the masters (if applicable) and doctoral level.
+3) An unofficial transcript covering academic work at the masters (if applicable) and doctoral level.

 Cookie Disclaimer - CMH Online does not use persistent cookies (persistent tokens that pass information back and forth from the client machine to the server).
 CMH Online may use session cookies (tokens that remain active only until you close your browser) in order to make the site easier to use.
 CMH Online DOES NOT keep a database of information obtained from these cookies.
 You can choose not to accept these cookies and still use the site, but it may take you longer to fill out the same information repeatedly and clicking on the banners may not take you to the correct link.
 Refer to the help information in your browser software for instructions on how to disable cookies.